 Which networks are on Zap-Pay?

-As of April 2022, four networks are currently live on Zap-Pay.
-Rapid charging networks Osprey and ESB Energy were the first to be Zap-Pay enabled, followed by on-street provider char.gy.
-Nationwide charging network GeniePoint is the most recent network to go live on Zap-Pay.
+As of August 2022, six networks are currently live on Zap-Pay.
+Rapid charging networks Osprey and ESB Energy were the first to be Zap-Pay enabled, followed by on-street provider char.gy and nationwide charging networks GeniePoint and Mer.
+Ultra-rapid network MFG EV Power is the most recent to go live on Zap-Pay.

 See how to use Zap-Pay and filter for Zap-Pay enabled chargers in the video below.